Saved 324 hours in a month

 Email-centric customer support

-At Travelist, all customer and partner communication happens via email.
+At Travelist, all customer and partner communication happen via email.
 The customer service team handles over 5,000 customer emails every month.

 The nature of their business demands prompt coordination among internal teams and providing timely suggestions to customers.
 With the kind of cut-throat competition in the travel industry, any delay in addressing queries could cost them a valuable customer.